You Are Not Alone. Help is Available.

 - There are campus and community resources to help you.
 (If you need medical, emotional, or other assistance now, click the "get help now" button on the menu bar above.
 This does not trigger any kind of report or provide your information to anyone.
 It gives information about resources.)

-- There are steps (interim measures) the university can take to protect and support you, such as making academic accommodations or working with you to develop a personal safety plan.
+- There are steps (supportive measures) the university can take to protect and support you, such as making academic accommodations.
+William & Mary Police can work with you to develop a personal safety plan.

 - There are reporting options ranging from anonymous reports to criminal processes.
 To learn more visit the site on confidentiality, anonymity and amnesty.